saipradeep16/Netflix_Project_SQL/README.md

 # 📺 Netflix Insights with SQL
 ![Netflix Project Banner](https://github.com/saipradeep16/Netflix_Project_SQL/blob/main/netflix%20logo.jpg)
 ## 📌 Overview
 This project analyzes the Netflix dataset using SQL.
-The dataset includes information about movies and TV shows available on Netflix as of November 2019.
+The dataset includes information about movies and TV shows available on Netflix.
 The SQL queries help extract insights such as genre distribution, release year trends, content ratings, and more.

 ## 📂 Files in this Repository
-- **`netflix_titles_nov_2019.csv`** - The dataset containing Netflix movie and TV show details.
+- **`netflix_titles.csv`** - The dataset containing Netflix movie and TV show details.
 - **`SQL PROJECT.sql`** - SQL queries used for data analysis.

 ## 🚀 Features